 - If you want to make sure that all of your search terms appear in every article, use AND.
-For example: if you want to find articles about restaurants and architecture, search for restaurant AND architecture.
+For example: if you want to find articles about hotel architecture, search for hotel AND architecture.

 - If you want to search for either of two things, use OR.
 This helps when there are multiple words that could describe your topic.
 For example: if you want to find articles about bars and lounges, search for bar OR lounge.

 - If you want to search for one thing but not another, use NOT.
 This helps when you want to exclude some part of your topic.
-For example: if you want to find articles about furniture but not chairs, search for furniture NOT chair.
+For example: if you want to find articles about furniture other than chairs, search for furniture NOT chair.

-In the example below, we are searching for recent articles about bar or lounge design, and we are limiting the results to articles available as PDF files so that we get the pictures.
+In the example below, we are searching for recent articles about hotel and resort architecture, and we are limiting the results to articles available as PDF files so that we get the pictures.

 - Combining OR and AND: If you want to combine OR and AND, use parentheses around the OR phrase.
-In this example, we want articles about either bars or lounges, so we use (bar OR lounge) in the first line.
-We only want articles about the design of bars or lounges, so we add AND design in the second row
+In this example, we want articles about either hotels or resorts, so we use (hotel OR resort) in the first line.
+We only want articles about the architecture of hotels or resorts, so we add AND architecture in the second row.

 If you go to http://search.ebscohost.com on a smartphone, you will be automatically directed to the mobile version of the site:

-You can limit your search to Scholarly (Peer Reviewed) Journals or to articles with PDF Full Text available from the main search screen.
+You can limit your search to Scholarly (Peer Reviewed) Journals or to articles with PDF Full Text on the main search screen.
 Click Search Options to do an Advanced Search.

 If you are on the mobile site and want to switch to the regular desktop site, click Full Site at the bottom of any page.
 If you want to switch back to the mobile version, scroll to the very bottom of any page and click Mobile Site.

 Another option for accessing OmniFile from your smartphone is to download the app.
-Scroll to the bottom of any page in OmniFile and click EBSCOhost iPhone and Android Applications:
+Search for EBSCO in the App Store or Google Play and download the EBSCOhost app: